How does the Italian industry undertake energy efficiency and what is the relationship between energy efficiency and the industrial sector?

 Those who want to invest in energy efficiency prefer to manage interventions internally precisely to avoid relying on external parties, who anticipate the investment costs but retain part of the earnings.

-With regard to the prospects for the next few years, we will certainly see the evolution of the regulation for energy optimization, which will however remain below the needs of the market overall.
+With regard to the prospects for the next few years, we will certainly see the evolution of the regulation for energy optimisation, which will however remain below the needs of the market overall.

 Renewable energies in the industrial sector